Served warm or at room temperature, this Israeli Couscous Salmon Salad is light, fresh and delicious. It comes together in right around 40 minutes!

 - kosher salt and freshly ground black pepper

-- 5 ounces watercress or baby arugula, about 6 cups
+- 5 ounces watercress, baby arugula or baby spinach about 6 cups

 - ¼ cup chopped fresh dill

-- Preheat oven to 450˚F. Line a sheet pan with foil for easy cleanup.
+Preheat oven to 450˚F. Line a sheet pan with foil and spray lightly with cooking spray.

-- Drain the couscous in a sieve.
-Drizzle lightly with olive oil and toss to prevent clumping.
+Drain the couscous in a sieve.
+Drizzle lightly with olive oil and stir with a fork to prevent clumping.
 Set aside.

 Nutritional information below does not include calories for the dressing.
 See the Lemon Dill Dressing post for that information.